unnecessary-abstraction/pbarker.dev/content/posts/2023-05-11-a-decade-of-yocto.rst

 :tags: yocto, embedded-linux
 :summary:
     I realised recently that I have now been involved in OpenEmbedded and the Yocto Project for over a decade!
-I though I'd take the opportunity to look back at how I first got involved with the project and my early contributions.
+I thought I'd take the opportunity to look back at how I first got involved with the project and my early contributions.